 Virtually all of the cases we pursue are taken on a no win no fee basis.
-Put simply, this means that you don't have to pay anything up front to engage our services and, in the event of you winning the case, our fees will be paid by the other side, leaving the compensation awarded 100% intact.
-If you should be unlucky enough to lose your case then the fees owed will still be covered, meaning that there is zero risk of you being out of pocket.
+Put simply, this means that you don't have to pay anything up front to engage our services.
+If you should be unlucky enough to lose your case then any fees owed will still be covered by insurance, meaning that there is zero risk of you being out of pocket.
 The main advantage of such a system is that it means cases can be pursued purely on the basis of fairness without having to weigh up any financial risk.

 If you feel you've been injured in a slip or fall which wasn't your fault then simply fill out the short form at the top of this page or call us on 0808 115 0700 and, if you have a good claim, our personal injury experts will pursue it using every ounce of our know-how and experience.

 A Freedom of Information request handed in to Sunderland City Council has unearthed figures detailing the amount of money which has been paid out to people as compensation for tripping on loose or misplaced paving stones.
 The money paid out to those Wearsiders who have fallen and injured themselves runs into tens of thousands of pounds.

 A simple trip to a Dundee scrapyard turned into a painful nightmare for Ian Heary when carelessness on the part of the owners led to him sustaining injuries from which doctors say he may never fully recover.